Dilation and Curettage (D&C)

 ANESTHESIA: General/MAC

 INDICATIONS: .PTAGE-year-old .PTSEX with ***.
-Endometrial sampling recommended.
+Endometrial sampling and curettage recommended.
 Consent obtained.

 FINDINGS: [Hysteroscopy: cavity ***; polyp at ***; ostia ***.]
-Curettage: *** tissue.
-[RPOC confirmed/removed.]
+Curettage: *** endometrial tissue.

 PROCEDURE: